 Take note, though, that you must have a valid reason for inspection, you cannot use it just as an excuse to enter a homeowner’s property and confirm hoarding in your HOA.
 You can also work with authorities who can check for local code or health compliance.
 The fire department also makes inspections from time to time to establish entryways for first responders and ensure safety from potential fire hazards.

 When Should You Take Legal Action Against Hoarders in Your HOA?

 Your HOA can take legal action if a homeowner’s hoarding behavior is continually putting the health and safety of the community at risk — and no other reasonable accommodation can eliminate those risks.
 However, make sure that you have exhausted all other means to remedy the situation.
 If you pursue legal action, and the court finds that there are no health and safety issues, the HOA may be held liable for violating the FHA.

 As an alternative, the HOA and the hoarding homeowner can decide to pursue non-binding arbitration to deal with the situation.
 The association can provide accommodations such as clean-up or maintenance services and providing storage space for the homeowners’ belongings.
-Given the delicate nature of a hoarding disorder, the HOA should work together with the hoarding homeowner’s family, social workers and mental health professionals to provide the hoarding homeowner the help he/she needs.
+Given the delicate nature of a hoarding disorder, the HOA should work together with the hoarding homeowner’s family, social workers, and mental health professionals to provide the hoarding homeowner with the help he/she needs.

 In cases like these, it’s also best for the board to consult an HOA management company as well as your HOA attorney.
-A HOA manager can help the board educate themselves on anti-discrimination laws, the FHA, and other related matters.
+An HOA manager can help the board educate themselves on anti-discrimination laws, the FHA, and other related matters.
 HOA management will provide you with the legal assistance you need to effectively deal with complex homeowner situations such as hoarding.